Vladimir-csp/uwsm/README.md

 </details>

 <details><summary>
-Can run with arbitrary compositor command line (saved as a unit drop-in).
+Can run with arbitrary compositor command line, or take it (along with other data) from desktop entries (saved as a unit drop-in).
 </summary>

+    wayland-wm-env@${compositor}.service.d/50_custom.conf
+    wayland-wm@${compositor}.service.d/50_custom.conf
 </details>

 <details><summary>